marcelboldt/EXASockets/README.md

 Regarding the interface, nothing is final.
 There is certainly still some error-handling left to do.
 I appreciate any bug report!

+### Memory:

+std::shared_pointers were used for some parts, but memory management is probably still messy and will see improvement on occasion.

 ## Example code: